simongravelle/MDAnalysis-tutorial/tutorial/mdanalysis-tutorial.rst

 Read topology information
 -------------------------

-From the :ref:`all-atoms-label` tutorial, we know that atom types 1 to 7 are from the PEG atoms, and atom types 8 and 9 are from the water molecules.
+Atom types 1 to 7 are from the PEG atoms, and atom types 8 and 9 are from the water molecules.
 One can create atom groups using the atom types with the *select_atoms* option of MDAnalysis:

 .. code-block:: python